 Susan M. Tarlo

 Dr Susan M. Tarlo MB BS FRCP(C) is a Professor in the Department of Medicine and in the Dalla Lana School of Public Health at the University of Toronto, Canada.
-She is a respiratory physician at the University Health Network, Toronto Western Hospital and at the Gage Occupational and Environmental Health Unit and Centre of Research Excellence in Occupational Diseases of St Michael's Hospital in Toronto, Canada.
+She is a respiratory physician at the University Health Network, Toronto Western Hospital, Canada and at the Gage Occupational and Environmental Health Unit and Centre of Research Excellence in Occupational Diseases of St Michael's Hospital in Toronto, Canada.
 Her main areas of clinical practice and research are in occupational and environmental lung diseases and allergic responses, especially occupational asthma.
-She initially graduated from medical school at London University, England, and underwent postgraduate training in England for four years before coming to Queen's University, Kingston, Ontario, Canada for a year as a fellow in Allergy and Clinical Immunology, followed by Respiratory Medicine residency for two years at McMaster University, Hamilton, Canada.
+She initially graduated from medical school at London University, England, and underwent postgraduate training in England for four years before coming to Queen's University, Kingston, Ontario, Canada for a year as a fellow in allergy and clinical immunology, followed by a respiratory medicine residency for two years at McMaster University, Hamilton, Canada.
 She has been in Toronto as a staff physician at the Toronto General Hospital and then at Toronto Western Hospital as well as at the Gage Occupational and Environmental Health Unit since 1976 as well as holding academic positions at the University of Toronto since that time.

 Dr Maestrelli, M.D., completed his medical degree at University of Padova, Italy, and then specialised in occupational medicine and in pulmonology.
 He completed a two year post doctoral fellowship at the Institute of Occupational Medicine, University of Padova, and then a two year research fellowship at the Department of Allergy and Clinical Immunology of Cardiothoracic Institute, London, U.K.

-He is currently Professor of occupational medicine at University of Padova, Italy, and Director of the Laboratory of Lung Pathophysioly of the Department of Environmental Medicine and Public Health at the University Hospital of Padova.
+He is currently Professor of Occupational Medicine at University of Padova, Department of Cardiologic, Thoracic and Vascular Sciences, Italy, and Head of the Laboratory of Lung Pathophysiology of the Unit of Occupational Medicine at the University Hospital of Padova.

 Carlos E. Baena-Cagnani

 Dr Bacharier is Professor of Pediatrics and Medicine at Washington University School of Medicine, USA and Clinical Director of the Division of Pediatric Allergy, Immunology and Pulmonary Medicine.
 He received his undergraduate degree in biophysics from The Johns Hopkins University, USA and his medical degree from Washington University School of Medicine.
-Dr Bacharier was an intern and resident in pediatrics at St. Louis Children's Hospital and a fellow in Pediatric Allergy and Immunology at Children's Hospital, Boston and Harvard Medical School.
+Dr Bacharier was an intern and resident in pediatrics at St. Louis Children's Hospital and a fellow in pediatric allergy and immunology at Children's Hospital, Boston and Harvard Medical School, USA.
 He was a recipient of the 2005 Samuel R. Goldstein Leadership Award in Medical Student Education from Washington University School of Medicine and is a member of several organizations including the American Academy of Allergy, Asthma and Immunology and the American Thoracic Society.
 Dr Bacharier's research focuses on childhood asthma.
 Specifically, he is a Principal Investigator in the NHLBI-funded AsthmaNet and an Investigator in the Childhood Asthma Research and Education (CARE) Network: 2 multi-centered networks examining therapeutic approaches to childhood asthma.
-He is an investigator in the NHLBI's Severe Asthma Research Program (SAPR) and the Childhood Asthma Management Program (CAMP), a multi-centered prospective trial examining the effects of early treatment of asthma on lung growth.
+He is an investigator in the NHLBI's Severe Asthma Research Program (SARP) and the Childhood Asthma Management Program (CAMP), a multi-centered prospective trial examining the effects of early treatment of asthma on lung growth.
 He is also an Investigator in the American Lung Association's Asthma Clinical Research Center Network.
 Dr Bacharier is also currently investigating the role of early infection with Respiratory Syncytial Virus upon the subsequent development of asthma.
 These research projects have been published in numerous journals, including the New England Journal of Medicine, The Journal of Allergy and Clinical Immunology, Pediatrics, and The American Journal of Respiratory and Critical Care Medicine.
-Dr Bacharier serves on the Editorial Board of The Journal of Allergy and Clinical Immunology and has been a guest Editor for Immunology and Allergy Clinics of North America.
+Dr Bacharier serves on the Editorial Boards of The Journal of Allergy and Clinical Immunology and The Journal of Allergy and Clinical Immunology: In Practice, and has been a guest Editor for Immunology and Allergy Clinics of North America.